Planning for CloudBees CI on modern cloud platforms

 CloudBees CI on modern cloud platforms is a stateful containerized application that is composed of multiple Kubernetes resources, such as Ingress, persistent volumes, and service accounts.
 Because of this, it is necessary to have a solid understanding of these resources.

-CloudBees CI managed controllers deploy container-based ephemeral agents on demand to complete jobs, which means a strong knowledge of containerization is vital in order to create, use and maintain such containers.
+CloudBees CI managed controllers deploy container-based ephemeral agents on demand to complete jobs, which means a strong knowledge of containerization is vital to create, use, and maintain such containers.

 CloudBees recommends that your team becomes proficient with Kubernetes.
 The Cloud Native Computing Foundation (CNCF) offers training that can help you understand the architecture and concepts of Kubernetes.